 One of the most powerful skills we have, it heals for about 75% of Mind over Body and is a great group heal.
 You need to target it in a wide beam, so the group needs to work together.
-I cast this at 3 charges, continuously.
+There’s a question of casting it at C2 or C3.
+I prefer C3 but your mana pool will dictate which is best.
 My personal go-to heal, in all situations.
 Of all abilities, this one should be maxed to T8 as it applies a HoT.
-Costs 13/17/25 focus.

 Mind over Body

 While I have this slotted, it has very limited use for 2 reasons.
 First, it requires a lot of focus and can drain you quick.
 Second, it’s the only ability that the Esper needs to stand still to cast.
 There are very few times where you can use this outside of some raids and dead spots during boss events.
 Even then, the ramp up time for point generation is rather slow.
 I sometimes use this on heavy boss fights on the tank, if we’ve wiped previously.
 If you’re a dedicated tank healer, then slot this to T8 as it increases future heals by 15%.